SrBananaMan/TerrariaOGC---NET-9.0/README.md

 * You will need to provide assets from the official 'Old-Gen' console releases in order to run TerrariaOGC.

-* The official releases can be found with the links below:
+* The official releases were found with the links below:
   * [Xbox Marketplace (X360 Version)](https://marketplace.xbox.com/Product/Terraria-Xbox-360-Edition/66acd000-77fe-1000-9115-d8025841128f)
   * [PlayStation Store (PS3 Version)](https://store.playstation.com/en-au/product/EP4040-NPEB01270_00-TERRARIA00000002)
-  * *Yea... sorry for the bait.
-These links no longer work as their storefronts have been decommissioned, so these links are here for archival reasons.
+  * *These links no longer work as their storefronts have been decommissioned, so these links are here for archival reasons.
 Please still try and get either the physical or digital releases.*
 * You can also support the devs in today's age by buying the other releases or their merchandise from:
   * [Terraria's Official Store](https://terraria.org/store)